SacredSoulrend/javascript-password-generator/README.md

 ## User Story

 ```
-AS AN employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria
+I want to generate a password at random that satisfies specific requirements because I am a bootcamp student with access to sensitive information.
-SO THAT I can create a strong password that provides greater security
+So that I may design a strong password that offers greater security
 ```

 ## Acceptance Criteria